elencerrado/oficaz/replit.md

 # Oficaz - Employee Management System

 ## Overview
-Oficaz is a comprehensive employee management system providing time tracking, vacation management, document handling, messaging, and administrative features.
-Its vision is to streamline employee management for companies through a modern, full-stack application, automating tedious tasks to boost productivity and focus on core business.
+Oficaz is a comprehensive employee management system designed to streamline employee management for companies.
+It provides features such as time tracking, vacation management, document handling, messaging, and various administrative tools.
+The project aims to automate tedious tasks, boost productivity, and allow businesses to focus on their core operations through a modern, full-stack application.

 ## User Preferences
 Preferred communication style: Simple, everyday language.